-ASARCO deeded the Government Gulch claims to the U.S. Environmental Protection Agency ("EPA") as part of its settlement with the EPA for the Silver Valley Superfund Cleanup.
-Blackhawk LLC purchased the Government Gulch property from the EPA-established Trust, free and clear of any and all environmental liabilities from the EPA, pursuant to the completion of the Super Fund Cleanup executed by the EPA in the Silver Valley.
+Despite the Project being located between two prolific past producing mining properties (the Bunker Hill Mine and the Page Mine), the Project has remained unavailable for exploration and development over the past 80 years due to claim boundary issues between Bunker Hill Mining (Bunker Hill Mine) and ASARCO (Page Mine), as well as the subsequent transfer of the property to the U.S. Environmental Protection Agency (the "EPA") and the closure of the area for mining in the late 1970's.
+ASARCO deeded the Project's claims to the EPA as part of its settlement with the EPA for the Silver Valley Superfund Cleanup.
+Blackhawk purchased the Project from the EPA-established Trust, free and clear of any and all environmental liabilities from the EPA, pursuant to the completion of the Superfund Cleanup executed by the EPA in the Silver Valley.

-OrganiMax Nutrient Corp's second project is focused on the advancement of its 100% owned lithium/potassium project located in Zacatecas-San Luis Potosi in the central Mexican Plateau.
+OrganiMax Nutrient Corp's second project is focused on the advancement of its 100% owned lithium/potassium project located in Zacatecas-San Luis Potosi in the Central Mexican Plateau.
 These properties cover three salars for a total of 4,059 hectares.
 The salars are named La Salada, Caliguey, and Santa Clara.

-The Company has identified significant potassium and lithium in both the salar sediments and near-surface brines, publishing its maiden sediment mineral resource estimate (MRE) December 15, 2019.
+The Company has identified significant potassium and lithium in both the salar sediments and near-surface brines, publishing its maiden sediment mineral resource estimate (the "MRE") December 15, 2019.
 Regional geophysical work has indicated that the depths of the salar basins may be much greater than previously thought, making the salars highly prospective for large brine aquifers to be discovered at depth.
 The Company is targeting Sulfate of Potash (SOP) and Lithium Carbonate (LCE) and boron for both the domestic and international markets.

-Highlights from the Maiden Resource Estimate include:
+Highlights from the Maiden Mineral Resource Estimate include:

 - 1. 120 million tonnes (Mt) of Inferred Mineral Resources grading 4.6% potassium (K) and 380 ppm lithium (Li); - 2.
-A continuous high-lithium portion of La Salada salar containing 7 Mt grading 1,490 ppm Li - 3.
-A contained 12.3 million tonnes (Mt) of Sulfate of Potash (SOP) and 243,000 tonnes of lithium carbonate equivalent (LCE);

-- 4. Sampling is restricted to 5 metre depths in most areas therefore there is good exploration potential to increase the Mineral Resource at depth and also extending the sampling to the edge of the salar basins where sampling has not taken place; - 5.
-Geophysical surveys completed suggest there is potential for additional similar layers of potassium or lithium enriched material to be found under the current pitting/drilling. - 6.
-Recent regional geophysical work has indicated that the depths of the salar basins may be much greater than previously thought, making the salars highly prospective for large brine aquifers to be discovered at depth.
+A continuous high-lithium portion of La Salada salar containing 7 Mt grading 1,490 ppm Li; - 3.
+A contained 12.3 million tonnes (Mt) of Sulfate of Potash (SOP) and 243,000 tonnes of lithium carbonate equivalent (LCE); - 4.
+Sampling is restricted to 5 metre depths in most areas therefore there is good exploration potential to increase the Mineral Resource at depth and also extending the sampling to the edge of the salar basins where sampling has not taken place; - 5.
+Regional geophysical surveys completed suggest there is potential for additional similar layers of potassium or lithium enriched material to be found under the current pitting/drilling; - 6.
+Regional geophysical work has indicated that the depths of the salar basins may be much greater than previously thought, making the salars highly prospective for large brine aquifers to be discovered at depth.
 This may be a potential high impact follow-up program for the Company in the future.